-- In order to minimise the volume of material being exported off-site, excavated material will be reused on-site (e.g. as fill material) where feasible. - Hydrocarbons, solvents and other such hazardous substances will be stored in secure, bunded hardstanding areas. - Re-fuelling and servicing of construction plant and machinery will only be permitted at suitably located, designated hardstanding areas. - Spill kits will be present on-site at all times. - The proposed construction phase working hours are as follows, subject to conditions of the planning authority: - □ Monday Friday: 08:00 19:00 - □ Saturday: 08:00 14:00 - □ Sundays / Bank Holidays: No works - Any works proposed outside of these hours, e.g. for water mains / foul drainage connections, will be subject to prior approval by Fingal County Council. - The appointed contractor will be responsible for the implementation of this CEMP.
+- In order to minimise the volume of material being exported off-site, excavated material will be reused on-site (e.g. as fill material) where feasible. - Hydrocarbons, solvents and other such hazardous substances will be stored in secure, bunded hardstanding areas. - Re-fuelling and servicing of construction plant and machinery will only be permitted at suitably located, designated hardstanding areas. - Spill kits will be present on-site at all times. - The proposed construction phase working hours are as follows, subject to conditions of the planning authority:

+Monday - Friday: 07:00 - 18:00 П Saturday: 08:00 - 14:00

+- □ Sundays / Bank Holidays: No works - Any works proposed outside of these hours, e.g. for water mains / foul drainage connections, will be subject to prior approval by Fingal County Council. - The appointed contractor will be responsible for the implementation of this CEMP.
 The contractor will appoint a suitably qualified Site Environmental Manager (SEM) with responsibility for overseeing the implementation of the CEMP (and all construction phase environmental commitments). - To ensure the CEMP remains fit for purpose, it will be maintained as a live document.
 The appointed contractor will be responsible for updating the CEMP, as required; e.g. to reflect the publication of relevant new or revised guidelines and / or new statutory requirements.
-The full schedule of environmental commitments (i.e. all mitigation measures set out in the CEMP and Environmental Impact Assessment Report submitted as part of the planning application, as well as any applicable conditions of development consent) will be included in the CEMP by the appointed contractor. - Dust Management Plan- A Dust Management Plan has been prepared by AWN Consulting (and submitted as Appendix 11.1 to the EIAR) for the construction phase of the proposed development, the implementation of which will provide for the proactive control of fugitive dust.
-The main contractor will be responsible for the coordination, implementation and ongoing monitoring of the Dust Management Plan. - Construction Traffic Management Plan- Prior to works commencing on-site, a Construction Traffic Management Plan will be prepared by the appointed contractor in accordance with the following guidance documents: - Department of Transport's Traffic Signs Manual (2010), Chapter 8: Temporary Traffic Measures and Signs for Roadworks; - Department of Transport's Guidance for the Control and Management of Traffic at Roads Works 2nd Edition (2010); and - Any additional requirements detailed in the Design Manual for Roads and Bridges (DMRB) & Design Manual for Urban Roads & Streets (DMURS). - Resource & Waste Management Plan- A project-specific Resource & Waste Management Plan (RWMP) has been prepared by AWN Consulting in line with the requirements of the EPA 'Best Practice Guidelines for the Preparation of Resource and Waste Management Plans for Construction & Demolition Projects' (2021), and is included as part of the planning documentation.
+The full schedule of environmental commitments (i.e. all mitigation measures set out in the CEMP) will be included in the CEMP by the appointed contractor. - Construction Traffic Management Plan- Prior to works commencing on-site, a Construction Traffic Management Plan will be prepared by the appointed contractor in accordance with the following guidance documents: - Department of Transport's Traffic Signs Manual (2010), Chapter 8: Temporary Traffic Measures and Signs for Roadworks; - Department of Transport's Guidance for the Control and Management of Traffic at Roads Works 2nd Edition (2010); and - Any additional requirements detailed in the Design Manual for Roads and Bridges (DMRB) & Design Manual for Urban Roads & Streets (DMURS). - Resource & Waste Management Plan- A project-specific Resource & Waste Management Plan (RWMP) has been prepared by AWN Consulting in line with the requirements of the EPA 'Best Practice Guidelines for the Preparation of Resource and Waste Management Plans for Construction & Demolition Projects' (2021), and is included as part of the planning documentation.
 The implementation of the mitigation measures presented in the RWMP will ensure effective waste management and minimisation, reuse, recycling, recovery and disposal of waste material generated during the excavation and construction phases of the proposed development.

 - Prior to commencement, the appointed Contractor(s) will be required to refine / update the RWMP in agreement with FCC, or submit an addendum to the RWMP to FCC, detailing specific measures to minimise waste generation and resource consumption, and provide details of the proposed waste contractors and destinations of each waste stream.
-The Contractor will be required to fully implement the RWMP throughout the duration of the proposed construction phase. - Arboricultural Method Statement- A Tree Survey Report has been prepared in respect of the proposed development by Independent Tree Surveys, and submitted under separate cover as part of the planning application.
+The Contractor will be required to fully implement the RWMP throughout the duration of the proposed construction phase. - Arboricultural Method Statement- A Tree Survey Report has been prepared in respect of the proposed development by Independent Tree Surveys (2024), and submitted under separate cover.
 It contains an Arboricultural Method Statement and general recommendations in relation to tree protection on construction sites.
 The method statement and recommendations contained in the Tree Survey Report shall be integrated into the final CEMP, and implemented in full during the proposed construction works.